Glow worms are one of those New Zealand experiences that feel almost unreal the first time you see them.

 By Jennifer from Backyard Travel Family

-One of the best things to do in Hokitika, on the beautiful West Coast of the South Island, is to check out the free Glow Worm Dell.
 One of the reasons this glow worm location is so popular is that it is so easy to access.
-Whether you have small children or are in a wheelchair, you can go up the short hill, and within two minutes you have reached the beautiful sparkly wonderland of West Coast glowworms.
+Whether you have small children or are in a wheelchair, you can go up the short hill, and within two minutes you have reached the beautiful sparkly wonderland of South Island glow worms.

 How to get here: Drive north of Hokitika on State Highway 6 (Fitzherbert Street) just over a kilometre from Hokitika Town Centre and you will see the Glow Worm Dell signposted on your right-hand side (near Richards Drive)